Seonwhee-Genome/Seonwhee-Genome.github.io/_posts/2020-12-02-Price_Forecasting.md

 The difference in prices of Bitcoin was non-stationary time series data that included white noise, trends, and a seasonal component.
 <img src="/assets/img/log-diff.png" alt="logdiff" width="450" /><img src="/assets/img/regime1.png" alt="regime" width="450" />

 It could be decomposed into a regime with higher variance and one that was relatively stable.
-This characteristic indicated that this time series data could be modeled using the regime-switching model.
+This characteristic indicated that this time series data could be modeled using the regime-switching model([Github repository](https://github.com/Seonwhee-Finance/Time-Series-Models){:target="_blank"}).
 <img src="/assets/img/historical.png" alt="historical" width="300" /><img src="/assets/img/recent.png" alt="recent" width="300" />
 Due to the fact that it was not stationary, recent data(Right, 8/1/2019 – 8/31/2019) and historical data(Left, 1/1/2018 – 7/31/2019) had different variance distributions.